Avatar

 Problem

-There are a lot of cases, when you need to use some common structures with same pattern.
+There are a lot of cases when you need to use some common structures that follow the same pattern.

-For example, if you are working on Ability System with magic spells, you would like to define minimal and maximal damage.
-Of course, you could create two variables:
+For example, when you are working on Ability System with magic spells, you would like to define minimal and maximal damage.
+Of course, you can create two variables:

 int32 MinDamage = 10;